 Replacement of existing vehicular and pedestrian entrance gates (Retrospective).

-Mr And Mrs Armitage The Deanery Church Close Bampton Oxon OX18 2LL
+Mr And Mrs Armitage The Deanery Church Close Bampton Oxon OX18 2LL considered appropriate in the historic centre of Bampton near the grade I listed church and for the grade II listed Deanery.

 Conservation Officer No Comment Received.

-Parish Council The Parish Council objects on the basis that the gates are not considered appropriate in the historic centre of Bampton near the grade I listed church and for the grade II listed Deanery.

-Historic England No Comment Received.